mathmaster13/avcbasic/spec.md

 done
 ```

+### END
+`END` immediately terminates the program.
+This statement is implicitly inserted at the end of each program.

 ### ASM
 `ASM` takes in a string of assembly and emits it verbatim to the output file.
 There are no sanity checks for assembly, so use this with caution.